guillermooo/sublime-undocs/source/reference/commands.rst

  	- **toggle** [Bool]: xXX

  **find_next**
- 	Find the text occurrence of the current search term.
+ 	Find the next occurrence of the current search term.

  **find_prev**
  	Find the previous occurrence of the current search term.